Updates

 📝 Prelims Practice

-2. The Maintenance and Welfare of Parents and Senior Citizens Act, 2007 mandates pension provision by the government.
+1. The Maintenance and Welfare of Parents and Senior Citizens Act, 2007 mandates children to maintain elderly parents.

-3. The National Policy on Older Persons, 1999 provides a legal framework for elderly welfare including pension schemes.
+3. The National Policy on Older Persons, 1999 provides a comprehensive framework for elderly welfare.

 Which of the above statements is/are correct?